convox/docs/docs/reference/rack-parameters/EnableSharedEFSVolumeEncryption.md

 - Meet compliance requirements (e.g., HIPAA, PCI-DSS) that mandate encryption at rest for all persistent storage.
 - Protect sensitive application data stored on shared volumes from unauthorized access at the storage layer.
-- Enable encryption for racks that were initially created without EFS encryption.
+- Enable encryption for Racks that were initially created without EFS encryption.

 ## Additional Information